ISMB-ECCB-2019-Tutorial-AM4/reproducible-computational-workflows/3-jupyter/README.md

 __3. Closing a Notebook__

 The easiest way to close all notebooks is to shut the JupyterLab GUI and then pressing `CTRL+C` within the terminal (MacOS/Linux) or Anaconda prompt (Windows) that you launched JupyterLab from.
 Alternatively, you can shutdown individual kernels from within the JupyterLab GUI.

+Note that if you simply shut the browser window, you are not terminating your notebooks.
+They will remain running until you terminate them from within the GUI or from terminal / Anaconda prompt.
+You can see this by navigating back to the port where the notebook is running (see "Opening and Notebook").